 The Preaching and Pastoral Ministry concentration prepares students to spiritually feed believers from Scripture and administer the programs of a local church.
 Students will demonstrate proficiency in expository preaching and principles of pastoral leadership.
-The concentration requires 15 credits and supports the Seminary's goals to mature in servant-leadership among God's people, and mature in Christian communication to God's people.
+The concentration requires 15 credits and supports the Division's goals to mature as a Christian communicator, proclaiming biblical truth effectively, especially in genre-specific expository preaching and teaching and to mature as a servant-leader, employing principles and strategies for effective administration of church ministries.